High Speed PCB Design Considerations: Bypass Capacitor Place and Route Tips

 Bypass capacitor placement and routing best practices

 As I mentioned earlier, you should place your bypass capacitors as close as possible to the device that they are assigned to.
-This can be underneath the device on the opposite side of the board, or just off the pins that the bypass capacitor is connected to on the same side of the board.
+This can be underneath the device on the opposite side of the PCB layout, or just off the pins that the bypass capacitor is connected to on the same side of the board.

 For circuits requiring multiple bypass capacitors placed near the power pin of a specific device, the capacitors should be placed next to that pin in ascending order of value.
 For instance, if both a .01uF and a 10uF capacitor are specified for a specific device, place the .01uF closest to the device with the 10uF outboard of that.
 In this way, the larger bulk capacitor will recharge the high-frequency capacitor that is closest to the device pin.

 When routing a bypass capacitor, you should start from the power or ground pin of the device and go directly to the capacitor pin.
 From there the route can continue on to a via connecting it to the power or ground plane.
-You should also use as short and wide traces as possible to connect the bypass capacitor, and use as many vias to connect to the power or ground plane as possible.
+You should also use as short and wide PCB trace as possible to connect the bypass capacitor, and use as many vias to connect to the power or ground plane as possible.

 The placement and routing of your bypass capacitors for the best possible power distribution network is an important part of your high speed PCB design.
 The tips that have been discussed here will give you a good start, and there are other resources available to you as well.
 PCB software, like Altium Designer®, has DC analysis tools, like their PDN Analyzer™ .
-These let you analyze and resolve power distribution network issues during the layout of the PCB design before you build an actual board.
+These let you analyze and resolve power distribution network issues during the layout of the PCB layout before you build an actual board.

 Would you like to find out more about how Altium can help with the current loop layout of your high speed PCB design?
 Talk to an expert at Altium.